vincentchachere/Ticket-Lifecycle/README.md

   - Issue Summary: `Entire mobile online banking is down`

-  - Ticket Details: `Customers are reporting they are getting a 404 error when browsing to online banking`
+  - Ticket Details: `Customers are reporting they are getting a 404 error when browsing to online banking.`

 - Click: `Create Ticket`